kenwals/BoWood-Audio/README.md

     ![visitor story 2](wireframe/visitor-story2.png)

     Photos of the Studio are shown on the Gallery page.
-This page is also updatable from the admin section which the Owner has access to.
+This page is also updatable from the admin section which the Owner has access.

 3. As a visitor to this site, I want to be able to contact the studio, so that I can make queries or request a booking.

     ![visitor story 3](wireframe/visitor-story3.png)

-    The Contact page has a form which the visitor can fill in and send.
+    The Contact page has a form that the visitor can fill in and send.
 The message can be sent to a list of email addresses(currently only one).

 4. As a visitor to this site, I want to be able to view the range of products that are on sale, so that I can make an online purchase.

     ![visitor story 4](wireframe/visitor-story4.png)

-    Visitor can browse the products selection on the Shop/All items page.
+    Visitors can browse the products selection on the Shop/All items page.

 5. As a visitor to this site, I want to be able to view individual product details, so that I check product details before deciding to purchase.

     ![visitor story 5](wireframe/visitor-story5.png)

-    When the visitor click on a product from the products page , they are taken to a page giving more details on the product.
+    When the visitor clicks on a product from the products page, they are taken to a page giving more details on the product.

 6. As a visitor to this site, I want to be able to see and post reviews of the products on sale, so that I get a second opinion before I buy or share my opinion with other visitors.

     ![visitor story 6](wireframe/visitor-story6.png)

-    Reviews are visible on the Product detail page, visitor can contribute when logged in.
+    Reviews are visible on the Product detail page, visitors can contribute when logged in.

 #### Owner Stories